eko234/hooker/README.md

    projects the recommended way is to spawn multiple servers

 ### ADVICE!!
-  This application is not ready to use, indeed it doesn't quite work yet, the core logic is kinda "implemented", so you better not run it yet
+  This application is in a very early stage, it might break but shouldnt do anything terrible unless you tell it to

 ## USE

   The preferred way of usage is defining a hookers dir in your